Bulleh Shah: Poetry

+I am neither Moses nor Pharaoh.”

 Philosophy and views

 Bulleh Shah's non-orthodox views and simple language played important role in popularization of his poetry.
-It has been noted in literature that "one reason for his all-time popularity is relatively modern vocabulary."
-Among the core tenets of his philosophy includes humanism, equality, tolerance, rejection of double standards and defiance of the authority of Ulama and blind faith in their authority.
+It has been noted in literature that "one reason for his all-time popularity is his relatively modern vocabulary."
+Among the core tenets of his philosophy includes humanism, equality, tolerance, rejection of double standards, and defiance to the authority of Ulama and blind faith in their authority.
 For his criticism of replication of beliefs (blind faith and following), the "Oxford Textbook of Spirituality in Healthcare" compared Bulleh Shah with Percy Bysshe Shelley.
+For his "ruthless [analysis of] human society" and an "unending quest" to change it, he is often compared with Karl Marx.
 Among major taboos in his philosophy was reciting words without comprehending them.
 He was a reformer with very much conscious of the contemporary religious, political and social situations.

 In Bulleh Shah's poetry, Sufism can be seen as an indigenous philosophy of political activism and class struggle and resistance to powerful institutions like religion and imperialism.
 Through his poems he spoke against "religious, political and social patriarchal high handedness" of his time.
 This side of his poetry is evident from his defying of the imperial ban on dancing and singing, and support for Sikhs, in general, and Guru Tegh Bahadur and Guru Gobind Singh, in particular, in their struggle against the imperialist Mughal Empire.
-Thus, his version of sufism is usually considered opposite to that of Ali Hajweri and other 'more spiritual' sufis who were confined to their libraries and schools and rarely participated in public discourse.
-A Pakistani scholar noted "those who wish their offerings at Daata Saheb (dargah of Ali Hajweri) consider whirlers at Bulleh Shah as kafir (non-Muslim/ non-believer)."
+Thus, his version of Sufism is usually considered opposite to that of Ali Hajweri and other 'more spiritual' sufis who were confined to their libraries and schools and rarely participated in public discourse.

 Bulleh Shah was a "revolutionary" and "rebel" poet who spoke against powerful religious, political and social institutions of his time and, thus, his influence can be seen on many noted socialists, progressives and workers and women rights activists like Jam Saqi, Taimur Rahman, Bhagat Singh, Faiz Ahmad Faiz, Madeeha Gauhar, and Major Ishaque Muhammad.

-Humanism is one of the key attributes of the life and works of Bulleh Shah.
-Thus, there is no wonder why he is equally respected among many Muslims, Sikhs and Hindus of India and Pakistan.
+Humanism is the key attribute of the life and works of Bulleh Shah.